 Ditto.Town is a new music recommendation service.
 It works like this: You enter your current favorite track and Ditto.Town will suggest a piece of music that is as similar as possible to the track you entered.
 You can rate Ditto.Town’s suggestion on the degree of similarity to the original track or even suggest a new track.
 This way, the similarity of the music tracks to each other becomes closer and the results of Ditto.Town will get better and better.

-I'm Rettward von Doernberg, a musician from Berlin, Germany.
-I develop Ditto.Town in my spare time because I'd like to have better music suggestions myself.
+I'm Rettward von Doernberg and I develop Ditto.Town because I'd like to have better music suggestions myself.

 Maybe you are like me in that there is always one piece of music that you currently just can’t get enough of.
 Then comes the point where you have simply listened to the track too many times.
 You want to find the next great track but how do you do this?